 pale skin, blue lips, feeling hot or feverish;

-skin rash, flushing (warmth, redness, or tingly feeling);
+skin rash, itching, flushing (warmth, redness, or tingly feeling);

 headache, dizziness, agitation, muscle twitching;